 - Intersection Entrance.
 When a vehicle is at an entrance intersection, the driver with a stop sign must yield to all incoming vehicles that are not required to stop within the intersection.

-These rules must be adhered to so that all persons are safe when traveling through intersections as failing to yield could cause a deadly collision.
+These rules must be adhered to so that all persons are safe when traveling through intersections as failing to yield could cause a deadly collision in Phoenix and throughout the state of Arizona.
 Although its against the law to not yield properly and can result in a fine and license point deductions this type of problem is an unfortunate, but common occurrence.
 Some customary reasons why a driver may fail to yield include:

 It is important for all drivers to practice defensive driving techniques when they find themselves in hazardous situations at intersections, it could help prevent a car crash from happening.